chintan1164/Tech-company-webpage/README.md

 # Tech company webpage

+## Overview
 This project showcases a visually stunning website designed to demonstrate various CSS effects and modern web design techniques.

-## Description

 The Tech company web page is a single-page website that presents the company's services, team members, blog posts, and contact information in a visually appealing and user-friendly manner.
 Each section of the website features modern CSS effects, including smooth scrolling, responsive navigation, hover effects, and more.

 ## Features